Conditions d'obtention des brevets - Conditions for obtaining a patent - Voraussetzungen für die Erteilung von Patenten

 • The drawings to which the description refers

-Examination of Swiss patent applications
+Search and Examination of Swiss Patent Applications

 Advantages of Swiss patent applications